SysFate/MULTILAYER/README.md

 ## Description

-A converter for [Enrichr librairies](https://maayanlab.cloud/Enrichr/#libraries).
-Once the librairy converted, you have to place it in the directory 'GO_DB'.
+A converter for [Enrichr libraries](https://maayanlab.cloud/Enrichr/#libraries).
+Once the library converted, you have to place it in the directory called 'GO DB'.

 ## Run